vulkomilev/oumi/docs/resources/datasets/vl_sft_datasets.md

 ### VisionLanguageSftDataset Base Class

 All VL-SFT datasets in Oumi are subclasses of {py:class}`~oumi.core.datasets.VisionLanguageSftDataset`.
-This class extends the functionality of {py:class}`~oumi.core.datasets.BaseLMSftDataset` to handle image data alongside text.
+This class extends the functionality of {py:class}`~oumi.core.datasets.BaseSftDataset` to handle image data alongside text.

 ### Adding a New VL-SFT Dataset